AndrewWPhillips/eggql/README.md

 }
 ```

-Once the GraphQL server is running - ie. the handler is processing then any errors encountered will return an error response to the client.
+Once the GraphQL server is running - i.e. the handler is processing then any errors encountered will return an error response to the client.
 All requests are returned with an HTTP status of **OK** (200).
 There is no way to return a different HTTP status like **Bad Request** (400) for GraphQL errors.
 This includes errors that **eggql** detects while processing and validating the request, such as using an unknown query name.
 It also includes errors returned from any resolver function, such as the "episode not found" error returned from the `Hero()` resolver function above.
 (This does not mean that a client of the GraphQL server should not be prepared to handle an HTTP status error.)

 What about _bugs_ in the resolver functions?
 If you detect a software defect in your code then you should return an error message beginning with "internal error:".
 There is no way to return HTTP status **Internal Server Error** (500).
 An example is the "internal error: no character with ID" returned from the `Hero()` function above.